decusv/Techtomic/content/System Design/Concepts/Replication.md

 ---
 ### Replication (Master-Slave)

 - **Overview**: Automatically copies data from a master database to slave databases.
+Read from slave copies, write data to master, then propagate data from master to slaves.

 - **Details**:
     - Slaves replicate every row from the master.
     - Ensures redundancy in case of master DB failure.